The History Of The Sexual Tipping Point® Model

 In 2013, the STP trademark registration was assigned to the MAP Education & Research Fund, Inc. so that the Fund could distribute STP resources worldwide for free.
-Today’s more sophisticated and nuanced figures feature “building blocks” that can be used to assemble unique representations of any given individual’s STP at a particular moment in time.
-A key to those STP images is provided below, although a fully narrated video description of the STP Model may be found on the home page of this website, as well as on YouTube and Vimeo channels.
+At that time more sophisticated and nuanced figures featuring “building blocks” that could be used to assemble unique representations of any given individual’s STP.
+The Foundation has always maintained a key to those STP images and its homepage and began offering fully narrated video descriptions of the STP Model that may be found on the home page of this website, as well as on YouTube and Vimeo channels.

-In conclusion, it remains critical to advance a model that would help students, professionals and the public alike understand that sex is always both “Mental And Physical.”
+In conclusion, it remains critical to advance a model that will help students, professionals and the public alike understand that sex is always both “Mental And Physical.”
 Greater success will be found within such integrated thinking.
-All the biopsychosocial-behavioral and cultural models of sexual dysfunction provide a compelling argument for sexual medicine treatments that integrate sex counseling and medical and/or surgical treatments (Perelman, 2008b).
+All the bio-medical-psychosocial and cultural models of sexual dysfunction provide a compelling argument for sexual medicine treatments that integrate sex counseling and medical and/or surgical treatments (Perelman, 2008b).
 Given the choice of so many different biopsychosocial-cultural models, why embrace the Sexual Tipping Point Model®?
-Perhaps the greatest advantage of the STP model is its simplicity and the ease with which it provides clinicians as well as their patients (and their partners) with a common sense explanation of sexual problems and potential solutions.
-At Weill Cornell Medicine, when contemplating the clinical need for understanding etiology, diagnosis and treatment, we find the Sexual Tipping Point ® (STP) dual-control model particularly helpful and easy to use.
+Perhaps the greatest advantage of the STP model is its simplicity and the ease with which it provides clinicians as well as their patients (and their partners) with a common sense explanation of sexual problems and potential solutions thus inspiring hope.
+At Weill Cornell Medicine, when contemplating the clinical need for understanding etiology, diagnosis and treatment, we find the Sexual Tipping Point ® (STP) variable control model particularly helpful and easy to use.
 The healthcare professional that can accomplish a patient-centered, holistic view of healing within the context of an integrated treatment will offer the most optimized approach and the most elegant solution.

 Abdo, C., Afif-Abdo, J., Otani, F., & Machado, A. (2008).
 Sexual satisfaction among patients with erectile dysfunction treated with counseling, sildenafil, or both.
 Journal of Sexual Medicine, 5(7), 1720-1726. doi: 10.1111/j.1743-6109.2008.00841.x